William Kitchen Parker: Owen's concept of vertebrate anatomy

-Richard Owen was one of Parker's teachers, yet Parker came to overthrow the master's ideas.
+Richard Owen was one of Parker's teachers, yet Parker would overthrow the master's ideas.
 Owen's view on anatomy did not derive from evolution, but from German philosophical notions of idealism.
-These ideas, associated in biology with Goethe and Kant, and developed in anatomy by Oken and Cuvier, were used by Owen in his theoretical expositions.
-Vertebrate anatomy, in this scheme, was to be seen as variations on an archetype.
+These ideas, associated in biology with Goethe and Kant, and developed in anatomy by Lorenz Oken (1779-1851) and Georges Cuvier (1769-1832), were used by Owen in his theoretical expositions.
+Vertebrate anatomy, in this scheme, was seen as variations on an archetype.

 From an idea of Goethe's in 1790, Oken developed a theory that the bones of the skull were four modified vertebrae.
-Oken's exaggeration "The entire man is only a vertebra" was memorable.
+Oken made the memorable exaggeration: "The entire man is only a vertebra".
 Oken's ideas were revived and expanded by Owen, and presented to the British Association meeting in 1846.

-The weak point in Owen's theory was its basis solely on the more derived and specialised skulls, and even so it took no notice of their embryological development.
-For example, Owen made no reference to the work of Rathke, who had shown in 1839 that there was no sign of the four vertebrae in the early embryo of snakes.
+Owen's theory had a weak point: it relied solely on more derived and specialised skulls, and even so it took no notice of their embryological development.
+For example, Owen made no reference to the work of Martin Rathke, who had shown in 1839 that there was no sign of the four vertebrae in the early embryo of snakes.

 The assault on Owen's system

-Huxley was the first man to attack Owen's ideas on the vertebrate skeleton, in his Croonian Lecture to the Royal Society in 1858.
-He showed from a study of the early stages of lower fish, and also the stickleback and the frog, that the segmentation of the skull in higher vertebrata is a secondary process, and is independent of vertebration.
+Huxley initiated the attack on Owen's ideas on the vertebrate skeleton in his Croonian Lecture to the Royal Society in 1858.
+He showed from a study of the early stages of lower fish, and also of the stickleback and the frog, that the segmentation of the skull in higher vertebrata is a secondary process, independent of vertebration.
 The basis of the work was embryology, but the early history of the skull was known in only a few species.

-Parker's distinction was to carry out a careful study of the process in a much wider variety of vertebrates; his ironic comment on the "anatomical suffering caused to fish from their being dragged into harmony with that mischievous piece of work, the vertebrate archetype" shows, from such a gentle man, a surprising vigour in debate.
+Parker had the distinction of carrying out a careful study of the process of skull development in a much wider variety of vertebrates; his ironic comment on the "anatomical suffering caused to fish from their being dragged into harmony with that mischievous piece of work, the vertebrate archetype" shows, from such a gentle man, a surprising vigour in debate.
 "It is high time for us to have ceased from transcendentalism: of what use is it?" he asked.